 Learn basic word-processing features that can help you to create letters, résumés, faxes and other documents that are used to apply for jobs.
 Seats will be filled on a first-come, space-available basis.
 Instructor: D. P. Grogan Computer Lab, Room 311 Required Skills: The ability to read and comprehend English well and the skills acquired in the PC Basics class.
 You will learn to: Identify and navigate the basic features and elements of the Microsoft Word window.
 Execute multiple text-selection techniques.

 For those who need to come into the world of computers, this is the class for you.
 Overcome your fears and gain the skills that can get you ready for the workplace.
-Seats are filled on a first-come, space-available basis.
+Also take the Mavis Beacon Teaches Typing class as a perfect complement to PC Basics.
+Seats will be filled on a first-come, space-available basis.
 Instructor: D. Green Computer Lab, Room 311 Required Skills: The ability to read and comprehend English well.
 You will learn to: Identify basic computer components and operating system features.

 Java is a computer programming language used to develop applications that can run on any platform.
 Learn how the Java bytecode makes this programming language compatible and portable.
-Instructor: T. Nguyen Computer Lab, Room 311 Required Skills: The ability to read and comprehend English well, and the skills acquired in PC Basics, Word I Basics, Word II Intermediate, Web I Basics, Web II Intermediate and Email Basics.
+Instructor: T. Nguyen Computer Lab, Room 311 Required Skills: The ability to read and comprehend English well, and the skills acquired in PC Basics, Word I Basics, Word II Intermediate, Web I Basics, Web II Intermediate, Email Basics and any previous version of HTML.
 A significant amount of typing is required!
 You will learn: